nicolo-felicioni/kafka-pipeline/README.md

   <img height="400" src="images/acrhitecture.png">
 </p>

+## Pipeline
+In order to describe the structure of the processing pipeline a metalanguage based on `YAML` has to be used.
+The pipeline structure can be defined in `src/main/resources/pipeline.yaml` file.

+The `pipeline.yaml` file is a list of processors objects that contains the following fields:
+  - `id`: the processor's identifier.
+  - `type`: the type of the processor, that can be `forward`, `sum`, `count` or `average` (**TODO**).
+  - `to`: the list of processors the current one is connected to (i.e. each processor will send results to the processors contained in this list).

+The processor that has no incoming arc, will directly be connected to the pipeline source.
+The `sink` keyword is used to indentify the last processor of the pipeline.

+Another configuration file is the `config.yaml` that can be found at `src/main/resources` as well.
+It defines some configuration variables for the system, such as the broker's ip address and port, the number of task managers to be used and the parallelism.
+In particular this last value indicates the number of replicas the pipeline has (i.e. if parallelism is equal to `n`, then each processor is replicated `n` times).
+In `config.yaml` it is also possible to change the name of the topics that are used as input and output for the pipeline (namely, `source_topic` and `sink_topic`).

+### Processors
+The available processors types are:
+  - `forward`: stateless processor that simply forwards the incoming messages to the processors it is connected to.
+  - `sum`: stateless processor that adds a constant number to the value contained in the messages it receives.
+  - `count`: stateful processor that counts the occurrenciens of messages with the same key.

+**TODO** : something about processing and state

+### Topics
+Kafka topics are used to model the arcs of the pipeline graph.
+In particular the name of each topic is composed by the concatenation of the two extreme processors.
+For example the arc that goes from processors `p1` and `p2` will be a topic having name `p1_p2`.
+Since data can flow in a single direction in the pipeline, these topics are used as unidirectional communication media: processor `p1` produces messages on topic `p1_p2`, while processor `p2` consumes messages from that same topic.

+**TODO** : something more about processors parallelism and how topics partitions are assigned to consumers

 ## Pipeline Setup
 At startup the job manager sends a start of sentence message ("sos") to task managers, which in turn answer by sending a message that has the key equal to the task manager's identifier and the value equal to the number of task manager's available threads.
 Through the `LoadBalancer` the processors specified in `pipeline.yaml` are built and assigned to task managers: the job manager sends to each task manager its corresponding list of serialized processors.
 The coomunication takes place on a different topic for each task manager.
 The receiver can build its own set of processors and assign them to its threads, which in turn can start the execution.